At a glance

 - The clock: drained hard, built fast, eaten before the crunch goes

-Catch one at its peak and the order of sensation is exact.
-The crust cracks first, an audible brittle shatter of fried batter, then the onion strands give way soft and sweet, slackened by their time in the heat.
-The spices arrive warm and immediate, cumin and chilli and coriander, and the cool sauce sweeps across them, sweet or sharp depending on the jar, taking the edge off the burn.
-Oil sits on the lip, the bread yields without resistance, the raw onion or leaf snaps cold against the hot fried centre.
-It scalds slightly at the start and few people wait, the bap warming the hand, flakes of batter shedding with every bite.
+Catch one at its peak and the order is exact.
+The shell cracks first, an audible brittle shatter, then the onion strands give way soft and sweet, slackened by their time in the heat.
+Cumin, chilli and coriander arrive warm and immediate, the cool sauce sweeps across them, the bread yields without resistance.
+It scalds slightly and few people wait, the barm warming the hand, flakes of batter shedding with every bite.
+Eaten over a chip-shop counter or off a market stall, asked for plainly as a bhaji barm or a bhaji bap with chutney and salad, it sits squarely in the high-street British-Asian food culture that turned the curry-house starter into a national habit.

 An Ancient Fritter on a British High Street